SFNDude123502/SFNDude123502/README.md

 <h3> Hi there 👋 </h3>

-* I’m proficient in Golang, knowledgable in PHP and actively learning Svelte, Java and C++
+* I’m proficient in Golang and Java, knowledgable in PHP, Python, and C, and actively learning Svelte-Typescript and C++